amsszlh/scMC/README.md

 - scMC learns a shared reduced dimensional embedding of cells that retains the biological variation while removing the technical variation.
 This shared embedding can enhance a variety of single cell analysis tasks, such as low-dimensional visualization, cell clustering and pseudotemporal trajectory inference.

 ## Installation
+To make it easy to run scMC in most common scRNA-seq data analysis pipelines, scMC is now implemented within Seurat V3 workflow.
+Please first **[install Seurat R pacakge (>= 3.2.1)](https://satijalab.org/seurat/install.html)** via ```install.packages('Seurat')```.
+For the standalone implementent of scMC and reproducing results from manuscript, please check out [previous release](http://doi.org/10.5281/zenodo.4395119).

-scMC R package can be easily installed from Github using devtools:
+scMC R package can then be easily installed from Github using devtools:

 ```
 devtools::install_github("amsszlh/scMC")
 ```

-To make it easy to run scMC in most common scRNA-seq data analysis pipelines, scMC is now implemented within Seurat V3 workflow.
-Please also **[install Seurat R pacakge (>= 3.2.1)](https://satijalab.org/seurat/install.html)** via ```install.packages('Seurat')```.
-For the standalone implementent of scMC and reproducing results from manuscript, please check out [previous release](http://doi.org/10.5281/zenodo.4395119).

 ### Installation of other dependencies
 - Install Leiden python pacakge for identifying cell clusters: ```pip install leidenalg```.
 Please check [here](https://github.com/vtraag/leidenalg) if you encounter any issue.